Activities / Sample Daily Program

 1. Morning classes

-After breakfast, cabin and camp clean-up, three classes would be offered: Korean Language, Culture, and Group Singing.
+After breakfast, cabin and camp clean-up, three unique classes would be offered: Sports, Culture, and Leadership.

 - Culture will include aspects of traditional and contemporary life in Korea that shape Korean American identity.
 Topics may include basic information such as Korea’s location, geography, elements of the flag, classic folktales (and the values they convey), courtesy and etiquette, and the rise of K-Pop/K-Drama, what it’s like to live in Korea, and Korean games.
 We will also hope to provide opportunities for older campers to share and discuss their experiences.